pygame/pygame/docs/reST/ref/mixer.rst

    If AUDIO_ALLOW_FORMAT_CHANGE is supplied, then the requested format will change to the closest that SDL2 supports.

-   Apart from 0, allowedchanged accepts the following constants ORed together:
+   Apart from 0, allowedchanges accepts the following constants ORed together:

       - AUDIO_ALLOW_FREQUENCY_CHANGE
       - AUDIO_ALLOW_FORMAT_CHANGE